-The ICAV shall pay to the Depositary, out of the assets of the Fund, a minimum annual fee of \$50,000 payable monthly in arrears (plus VAT, if any).
-The Depositary shall be entitled to receive out of the assets of the Fund an annual fee up to a maximum of 0.025% of the Net Asset Value of the Fund, accrued at each

-Valuation Point and payable monthly in arrears.
+The Depositary shall be entitled to receive out of the assets of the Fund an annual fee up to a maximum of 0.025% of the Net Asset Value of the Fund, accrued at each Valuation Point and payable monthly in advance (plus VAT, if any), subject to a minimum annual fee of \in 36,000.
 Such fee is a maximum fee and may not represent the actual fee being charged at any one time.
 In addition, the Depositary is also entitled to charge to the Fund all agreed fees and transaction charges, at normal commercial rates, together with all reasonable and properly vouched out-of-pocket expenses (plus any applicable taxes), it incurs on behalf of the Fund in the performance of its duties under the Depositary Agreement, which shall be payable monthly in arrears.
 The Depositary will also charge the Fund third party transaction fees and sub-custodian fees and charges at normal commercial rates.